-The structure described in this document is compliant with the existing ISO standards for metadata - i.e., especially ISO EN 19115 and ISO 19139.
+The structure described in this document is compliant to the existing ISO standards for metadata - i.e., especially ISO EN 19115 and ISO 19139.
 The full list of used ISO standards can be found in the List of References at the end of this document.
-The primary goal of this part of the deliverable is to develop a metadata profile for ODYSSEA geographic datasets and time-series datasets, within the framework of these ISO standards, aiding the support of the interoperability between the different metadata and/or GIS platforms.
+The primary goal of this deliverable is to develop a metadata profile for ODYSSEA geographic datasets and time-series datasets, within the framework of these ISO standards, to support the interoperability between the different metadata and/or GIS platforms.